Saturday, April 4, 2020

 Back (Second Version)

-The C44R took the same lenses as the C44.
 The auxiliary turret viewfinder for the C44R was made in Lichtenstein.
-Rotating the front set the field of view for a 35 mm, 50 mm or 100 mm lens.
-A dial on the back could be set to the subject distance to correct for parallax/ The viewfinder fit in the flash shoe and had a socket for a flash extension.
+Rotating the front dial sets the field of view for a 35 mm, 50 mm or 100 mm lens.
+A dial on the back can be set to the subject distance to correct for parallax.
+The viewfinder fits in the flash shoe and has a socket for a flash extension.
 I think this is the nicest of the Argus auxiliary viewfinders.
+You want to use the turret viewfinder with the 50mm f/1.9 lens because that lens and hood partially block the in-camera viewfinder.

 Argus Turret Viewfinder Front